Kimball-Peterson/startup/README.md

 10% Application images - All responsive and formatted for site.

 ### Startup JS
 20% JavaScript support for future login. - Login placed using localStorage to store username.
+Displays username under login.
+Uses username for content author info on media page and classifieds as well(works ok)
-20% JavaScript support for future database data. - Created dropdown menu for classifieds listing section, javascript will fetch car makes and models from database, currently just hard coded.
+20% JavaScript support for future database data. - Created dropdown menu for classifieds listing section, will fetch car makes and models from database, currently just hard coded.
-20% JavaScript support for future WebSocket. -
+20% JavaScript support for future WebSocket. - Created classifieds form to make an ad.
+Hard coded timed notification after 5 seconds.
+Will notify of new classifieds ads in the future.
+Websocket will provide notifications of new classifieds listings.
-40% JavaScript support for your application's interaction logic. -
+40% JavaScript support for your application's interaction logic. -  Interaction with images, classifieds, likes and comments all added.
+Comments generate and stay until page refreshes.